 1. Jaakko Autio’s contemplation on the word “Lähde!”

 The Word Lähde is a Finnish word with many meanings, depending on the intention you say it.
-It can mean a spring or a fountain, or the verb “Go!”, also it can be said as a wish or as a command.
-On the 11 minute recording Jaakko Autio contemplates the word “Lähde”, keeping the work, ritual and himself spiritually awake.
+It can mean a spring, fountain or a source, or the verb “Go!”, it can be said as a wish or as a command too.
+On the 11 minute recording Jaakko Autio contemplates the word “Lähde”, keeping the work, ritual and himself in the state of transformation.

 The word contemplation originally meant staying or walking in the territory of the monastery.
 Reflection and contemplation differ from each other, in reflection a person rearranges the things he or she already knows, his or her opinion.
 While in contemplation, the questioner goes through a transformation with the word (or thing) he or she is researching.
 During this active involvement the consciousness position matures, and the person gains more insight about himself and from the relation to the surrounding world.